 The accredited engineering program delivered in cooperation with Dalhousie is “co-op optional”, meaning that it can be completed either as a co-op degree or not at the discretion of the student.
 However, about 90 – 95% of all students choose to go the co-op route.

-The co-op option requires three separate 4-month work term placements, which add one calendar year to the Engineering Degree program.
+The co-op option requires three to four separate 4-month work term placements, which add one calendar year to the Engineering Degree program.
 All of the work terms are paid and count towards the 'professional practice' requirement for eventual registration as a Professional Engineer.

 Detailed information on deadline dates for application in any given year can be found under the 'continuing students' tab on this site.